 Thank you again for working with us to bridge the gap between research and practice by translating research findings into practical solutions!
 Together we can support more students to thrive in college and achieve their true potential.

-WHY?
 Doing so can actually interfere with the program’s ability to help students.
 Sometimes people get defensive when they are told something is meant to help them.
 They may feel insulted if they think others think they need help.
 They could become unduly skeptical, which could prevent them from taking in the key ideas of the program.
+For this reason, please do not refer to the program as “Social-Belonging for College Students” when speaking with students.
+Instead, you can describe the program as a welcome activity to better understand how students learn and what colleges can do to make the transition better for future students.

 Suggested language: “This activity gives students the opportunity to learn more about students’ experiences coming to college and to share their own perspective on the transition.
 We hope to use your insights to help improve the transition for future students.”